-This blog post is an excerpt from GovLoop’s upcoming e-book, “The Foundation for DoD Innovation.”
-Download the full e-book here once it is out.
+This article is an excerpt from GovLoop’s report “The Foundation for DoD Innovation.”
+Download the full report here.

 As one of warfare’s newest arenas, cybersecurity is already changing military IT networks.
 These networks must keep data safe from the latest cyberthreats or risk exposing it to adversaries.

 Enter people such as Rear Adm.
 Danelle Barrett, the Navy’s Cyber Security Division Director, Office of the Chief of Naval Operations.
 Barrett – and other officials like her – work daily to keep the Navy’s networks safe from harm.
 These networks not only help the Navy share crucial information over large distances, they also help its leaders make smarter decisions faster.